Technologicat/unpythonic/doc/features.md

 This is as close to ```(define (map f) (foldr (compose cons f) empty)``` (in ``#lang`` [``spicy``](https://github.com/Technologicat/spicy)) as we're gonna get in Python.

 Notice how the last two versions accept multiple input iterables; this is thanks to currying ``f`` inside the composition.
 An element from each of the iterables is taken by the processing function ``f``.
 Being the last argument, ``acc`` is passed through on the right.
-The output from the processing function - one new item - and ``acc`` then become a two-tuple, passed into cons.
+The output from the processing function - one new item - and ``acc`` then become two arguments, passed into cons.

 Finally, keep in mind this exercise is intended as a feature demonstration.
 In production code, the builtin ``map`` is much better.
+It produces a lazy iterable, and does not care which kind of actual data structure the items will be stored in (once computed).

+The example we have here evaluates all items immediately, and specifically produces a linked list.
+It's just a nice example of function composition involving incompatible arities, thus demonstrating the kind of situation where the passthrough feature of `curry` is useful.
+It is taken from a paper by [John Hughes (1984)](https://www.cse.chalmers.se/~rjmh/Papers/whyfp.html).

 #### ``curry`` and reduction rules